Course Layout

 Water Stop

 Be on the other side of the cup!
-This position has you arriving 60 minutes or so before the race to work as a team with fellow water stop volunteers to move & set-up tables with cups half-filled with water and/or sports drink.
-Once the runners have come through the water stop, volunteers are responsible for raking up the dispensed cups, gathering the trash and breaking down the tables.
-Your other role is also providing smiles, clapping, cheers and more while assisting runners by pouring water into their bottles.
-Crowd support is sometimes more valuable than the fluid you put into their water bottles.
-Like runners, volunteers will be exposed to the weather conditions.
-Our races are held rain or shine.
-Dress appropriately.
+This position has you arriving 60 minutes or so before the race to work as a team with fellow water stop volunteers to move and set-up tables with cups half-filled with water and/or sports drink.
+Once participants have come through the water stop, volunteers are responsible for raking up the dispensed cups, gathering the trash, and breaking down the tables.
+Your other role is also providing smiles, clapping, cheers, and more while pouring water into cups.

 Start Line / Finish Line